Sports Journalism MAStudy level: Postgraduate

 International experience opportunities

-You will be actively encouraged to explore international stories and coverage opportunities2 across your studies at Coventry.
+You will be actively encouraged to explore international stories and coverage opportunities2 across your studies.
 The course team will assist you with developing international connections, where appropriate, to this end.

 We believe that students must be provided with the core theories and skills to create high-quality written and broadcast output.
 However, instead of spending hours in lecture theatres, we know that this learning is best enhanced when tested in live sports environments (alongside local and national reporters), with support and guidance provided by tutors on how to achieve optimum results.